vi4m/vi4m.github.io/_posts/2015-02-22-swift-vs-others.markdown

 Last week Swift 1.2 was released so I decided to write a small benchmark game for:

-- Swift
+- Swift 1.2
-- Google's GO
+- Google's Go 1.4.2
-- CPython
+- CPython 2.7.9
-- PyPy
+- PyPy 2.5.0 - Python 2.7.8

 It was delightfull to simultanously write the code for 4 platforms in multisplit code editor window :-) The alghorithm is fairly easy - creating 1M array and filling it with the incremented integers(64 bit ints).
 Then, creating another array, which consits of sum of every 2 elements from the first array.
 De facto it tests memory read / write access time.
 Then comes the next step: summing up every 100th element of the array - it should be very difficult to inline it properly, but who knows what Swift can do ? :->

+* Note: I haven't used the list comprehensions, not to favor any language.
+I will prepare this variant later.

 ![first](https://cloud.githubusercontent.com/assets/552398/6321021/40071842-baef-11e4-8a9e-c825642ca15c.png){: .center-image }